 - Complicated Decision-Making

 Becoming an ABA therapist requires a high level of compassion for others.
 Therapists may be yelled at or even physically assaulted while caring for children with developmental disabilities.
 More commonly, therapists may feel emotionally overwhelmed and drained by their jobs.
 Behavioral therapists have a special obligation to uphold their scheduling commitments, for example.
-Children with autism benefit from consistent schedules, so frequently calling in for mental health days is harmful to clients.
+Children with autism spectrum disorder benefit from consistent schedules, so frequently calling in for mental health days is harmful to clients.

 Professionals who work with clients need to be vigilant about how their own mental and physical health are affecting them in their work environment.
 Feeling overly exhausted, under the weather, and overworked can potentially lead to making inappropriate decisions.